krzemienski/awesome-from-stars/README.md

 * [BloopAI/vibe-kanban](https://github.com/BloopAI/vibe-kanban): Kanban board to manage your AI coding agents
 * [eastlondoner/vibe-tools](https://github.com/eastlondoner/vibe-tools): Give Cursor Agent an AI Team and Advanced Skills
 * [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit): Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.
+* [cloudflare/vibesdk](https://github.com/cloudflare/vibesdk): An open-source vibe coding platform that helps you build your own vibe-coding platform, built entirely on Cloudflare stack
 * [amantus-ai/vibetunnel](https://github.com/amantus-ai/vibetunnel): Turn any browser into your terminal & command your agents on the go.
 * [igolaizola/vidai](https://github.com/igolaizola/vidai): RunwayML Gen2 and Gen3 unofficial client to generate videos using AI
 * [HeZhang1994/video-audio-tools](https://github.com/HeZhang1994/video-audio-tools): To process/edit video and audio with Python+FFmpeg. [简单实用] 基于Python+FFmpeg的视频和音频的处理/剪辑。